Skip to Main Content

 Target Audience Demographics & Psychographics

 To find out more information about the types of people that would be candidates for involvement (donating, volunteering, joining, etc.) in your client's organization, you may begin by using some of these library databases listed below.
-For an overview check out the FAQ: How do I find target market information for my product?
+For an overview check out the FAQ below.

 Statista